Learn how to monitor and tune the performance of your Oracle Real Application Clusters (Oracle RAC) database.

 gc cr grant 2-way, and so on

 The response time for cache fusion transfers is determined by the messaging and processing times imposed by the physical interconnect components, the IPC protocol and the GCS protocol.
-It is not affected by disk I/O factors other than occasional log writes.
-The cache fusion protocol does not require I/O to data files to guarantee cache coherency and Oracle RAC inherently does not cause any more I/O to disk than a nonclustered instance.
+Cache Fusion response time is not affected by disk I/O factors, other than occasional log writes.
+The Cache Fusion protocol requires no I/O resources to guarantee cache coherency for data files (the synchronization of data in multiple caches so that reading a memory location through any cache will return the most recent data written to that location through any other cache).
+Oracle RAC inherently requires no more I/O to disk than a nonclustered instance requires.

 You can monitor GCS performance by identifying data blocks and objects which are frequently used (hot) by all instances.